TingleDinkle/sanity-orb/README.md

 ![Tone.js](https://img.shields.io/badge/Tone.js-14.7.77-000000?style=for-the-badge)
 ![Zustand](https://img.shields.io/badge/Zustand-5.0.8-0CA5E9?style=for-the-badge&logo=zustand&logoColor=white)

 A mesmerizing 3D visualization that represents the collective digital consciousness through an interactive, animated orb surrounded by an advanced civilization's energy harvesting megastructure.
-Watch as the orb's colors, particles, Dyson sphere, and orbiting drone swarm dynamically change based on your "sanity level", a metaphor for the internet's mental clarity and stability.
+Watch as the orb's colors, particles, Dyson sphere, and 3D Dyson Rings dynamically change based on your "sanity level", a metaphor for the internet's mental clarity and stability.
 This project represents my exploration of cutting-edge frontend technologies and the creation of something genuinely wholesome in our often chaotic digital landscape.

 ## The Origin Story